-Services Current service level Gaps to be addressed 2 Potential improvements (2022-25) Sexual Health Services: Free condoms service Local pharmacies participating in the Lambeth/Southwark/Lewisham pharmacy sexual and reproductive health service also supply free condom packs as part of the 'Come Correct c-card' scheme, together with information and advice.
-This service commenced in 2019 and is available to young people under 25 years who have registered with the c-card scheme.
+Services Current service level Gaps to be addressed Potential improvements (2022-25) these similar borough populations in a cohesive way.
+In 2020/21, eight Southwark pharmacies were accredited to provide assessment and supply of emergency hormonal contraception (EHC), combined oral contraception (COC) and progesterone-only contraception (POP), although 1 did not report any interactions during this time, and a further 2 dispensed only EHC.
+One pharmacy (KSC 1t Ltd - Ridgway Pharmacy) accounted for the great majority of most types of Southwark pharmacy contraceptive services. groups in each participating borough.
+Sexual Health Services: Free condoms service Local pharmacies participating in the Lambeth/Southwark/Lewisham pharmacy sexual and reproductive health service also supply free condom packs as part of the 'Come Correct c-card' scheme, together with information and advice.
+This service commenced in 2019 and is available to young people Despite Southwark's high rates of STIs and new HIV infections, there is only a small number of participating pharmacies in the borough.
+There is potential to expand the c-card free condom distribution scheme to include more local pharmacies.

+Services Current service level Gaps to be addressed Potential improvements (2022-25) Supervised consumption under 25 years who have registered with the c-card scheme.
 Eight pharmacies in Southwark currently provide free condoms as part of the c-card scheme.
 In 2020/21, there were 120 encounters and 1,453 condoms distributed; and in 2019/20, 205 encounters were recorded and 1,235 condoms distributed.
 Free condoms are also available at four local sexual health clinics.
-Despite Southwark's high rates of STIs and new HIV infections, there is only a small number of participating pharmacies in the borough.
-There is potential to expand the c-card free condom distribution scheme to include more local pharmacies.

-Services Current service level Gaps to be addressed 2 Potential improvements (2022-25) Supervised consumption In Southwark, 17 pharmacies provided a supervised oral opiate consumption service.
+In Southwark, 17 pharmacies provided a supervised oral opiate consumption service.
 Southwark pharmacies provided 15,669 supervised consumption contacts in 2020/21, 33,197 contacts in 2019/20, and 35,947 contacts in 2018/19.
 It should be noted that (i) the above figures represent contacts, not individual people; and (ii) in 2020/21, the COVID-19 pandemic hampered both local health care demand and local pharmaceutical health service provision.
 No gap identified.
 While there is no supervised consumption service in some Southwark wards, there is widespread availability of the supervised consumption service across the borough.
 Existing infrastructure and service provision are likely to meet current population needs.
 Once available, review of supervised consumption service data for 2021/22 and 2022/23 may provide further insights into the impacts of the COVID-19 pandemic.